 Boeing exceeded market expectations, posting significant revenue and profit growth.
 Revenue reached 23.95 billion USD, a 57% increase compared to the same quarter last year, far surpassing analysts’ forecast of around 22.40 billion USD.
 The company also reported non-GAAP earnings per share of 9.92 USD, whereas a loss had been expected.
 Additionally, free cash flow amounted to 0.38 billion USD, turning positive for the first time in a long period, which also surprised analysts.

 The main driver of growth was an increase in aircraft deliveries to 160 units, the best result for Boeing since 2018, which significantly contributed to a 139% year-on-year increase in commercial airplane revenue compared to Q4 2024.
 Additionally, the successful sale of the company’s digital business contributed significantly to the bottom line.
-This helped improve operational results despite ongoing profitability challenges in some of the business segments.
+This helped improve operational results despite ongoing profitability challenges in some business segments.

 However, despite these successes, the results remain partially dependent on one-off income from the digital asset sales.
 Excluding this deal, operating profit would have been lower.
-Boeing still faces issues with operating margins in its commercial and defense segments, which remain a significant challenge for the company.
+Boeing still faces issues with operating margins in its commercial and defence segments, which remain a significant challenge for the company.

 Boeing’s management forecasts continued improvement in 2026, expecting free cash flow in the 1–3 billion USD range, indicating ongoing recovery.
 The focus will be on strengthening production of the 737 MAX, certifying, and launching new models such as the 777X.
-The company also plans to continue reducing its debt load and improving operational efficiency, which should contribute to future stability.
+The company also plans to continue reducing its debt load and improve operational efficiency, which should contribute to future stability.

 | Multiple | What it indicates | Value | Comment |